prototowb/prototowb.github.io/about.md

 ## What is the ProtoHub?

 Well, it actually startet as place for storing notes and stuff (on a separate discord server).
-Over time it evolved to the Idea of a Tech-Blog with the Discord Community as Synergie, and ist still in the making.
-I actually trying to lay a foundation by participating in the #100daysOfCode challenge.
+Over time it evolved to the Idea of a Tech-Blog with the Discord Community as Synergie, and is still in the making.
+I actually try to lay a foundation by participating in the #100daysOfCode challenge.